Beyond Passwords: Better Security Using Web Authentication API

 The private key simply verifies that the person seeking access is the real user.
 It doesn’t give any information about the user.
 It only confirms that the user is legitimate.

 The public key is not “public” in the sense that there is a published list somewhere.
 It’s just the only part of the equation outside sites can access.
-It doesn’t have to be secret because, without the corresponding private key, the public one is effectively useless.
+It doesn’t have to be secret because the public one is effectively useless without the corresponding private key.

-Put another way: even if hackers breached a large database full of user credentials, all they would really get is a list of meaningless numbers.
-Each public key is bound to a private key, but because there are literally billions of possible key configurations, the crook has no way to connect the two.
+Put another way: even if hackers breached an extensive database full of user credentials, all they would get is a list of meaningless numbers.
+Each public key is bound to a private key, but because there are billions of possible key configurations, the crook has no way to connect the two.

 How Does Web Authentication Work?